 High earners always pay more for drug coverage, whether they have drug coverage through a stand-alone Part D plan or a Medicare Advantage plan.

-If you’re single and your adjusted gross income is higher than $91,000 or if you’re married filing jointly with income greater than $182,000, you’ll have to pay a high-income surcharge for Part D in addition to your plan’s premium.
+If you’re single and your adjusted gross income is higher than $97,000, or if you’re married filing jointly with income greater than $194,000, you’ll have to pay a high-income surcharge for Part D in addition to your plan’s premium.
 This surcharge is officially called the income-related monthly adjustment amount (IRMAA).
-In 2022, the monthly IRMAA surcharge ranges from $12.40 to $77.90, with the larger surcharges at higher income levels.
+In 2023, monthly IRMAA surcharges range from $12.20 to $76.40 with larger surcharges at higher income levels.

 You pay your regular premium to the plan and the surcharge to Medicare.
 Most people have the surcharge paid directly from their Social Security check if they’re already taking retirement benefits.

-After that, you’ll pay either copayments (the dollar amount the plan charges for your medications) or coinsurance (the percentage of the cost the plan charges you for your medications) until you and your plan have spent $4,430 in 2022.
+After that, you’ll pay either copayments, which is the dollar amount the plan charges for your medications, or coinsurance, the percentage of the cost the plan charges you for your medications, until you and your plan have spent $4,660 in 2023.

 Each plan negotiates with drug manufacturers and pharmacies.
 Your copays or coinsurance rates are based on your plan’s negotiated prices and Medicare guidelines.

 No matter how a plan prices your medications, it needs to follow a general pricing structure that Medicare sets.
-After you and your plan have spent $4,430 in 2022, you’ll reach the coverage gap, formerly known as the donut hole, and you’ll pay up to 25 percent of the cost of your medications.
+After you and your plan have spent $4,660 in 2023, you’ll reach the coverage gap, formerly known as Medicare’s “donut hole,” and you’ll pay up to 25 percent of the cost of your medications.

 You can compare the cost of premiums plus copayments for your drugs for all of the plans in your area using the Medicare Plan Finder.
-Type in your zip code, drugs and dosages to see the copayments for your specific medications and an estimate for the total costs you will pay throughout the year.
+Type in your ZIP code, drugs and doses to see the copayments for your specific medications and an estimate for the total costs you will pay throughout the year.

 Plans can change their Part D costs and coverage from year to year.
 Some even change their drug lists during the year.
-So it’s a good idea to compare your options annually during open enrollment to make sure it’s the best plan for you each year.
+So it’s a good idea to compare your options every year during open enrollment to make sure it’s the best plan for you.